 Your best friend’s Italian family is just like yours, especially her dad.
 There is something so truly magical about having your best friend live on the other side of the planet.
 Now, throw in the fact that she, too, comes from a big Italian family and everything falls into place so naturally.
-One of the warmest feelings a traveler can feel is the love from another’s family and the want to see you.
+One of the warmest feelings a traveler can feel is the love from another’s family and they want to see you.
 The feeling is incredibly mutual.
 We were so fortunate to share several meals with my best friend’s family.
 And when I say meals, I mean huge, delicious, beautiful homemade meals accompanied with copious amounts of unforgettable wines and ports.
 Although a world away, we fit in so naturally and feel the love from her family and it is the exact same way when Deanna comes to visit.
 Family and friends call and text and truly want to visit and spend time together.
 I will never forget the evenings and brunch spent with her family.
 I like to think they are the Aussie family I always wanted.
 It can’t go without saying that her dad is so similar to my father.
-Italian, hard working, protective, kind and funny.
+Italian, hard-working, protective, kind and funny.
 It’s no wonder our fathers let us visit each other without ever meeting one another….they don’t know it, but they are basically the exact same person, just on different sides of the planet.

 Sushi hand rolls are sold street side and should be done so all over the world.
-Oh the sushi rolls!
+Oh, the sushi rolls!
 Now I’m not talking your average sushi rolls you get in a restaurant.
 Think more of a roll before it’s been cut, about five inches long and the width of a regular roll.
 There are tons of options and they are delicious for an adventurer on the go.
 This is my type of “fast food”.
 I would really love for Chicago to engage in this idea.

-Koalas, kangaroos and emus oh my!
+Koalas, kangaroos, and emus oh my!
 You really can meet and pet indigenous animals in Australia.
-Feeding kangaroos at the Bonorong Animal Sanctuary is possibly The Mister Project’s favorite part of the trip thus far.
+Feeding kangaroos at the Bonorong Animal Sanctuary are possibly The Mister Project’s favorite part of the trip thus far.
 Did you know that koalas literally do nothing all day except eat eucalyptus leaves and have poor health because they literally hang out in trees all day long and eat leaves that have barely any nutrients?
 Or that a Tasmanian devil will not kill you because they are scavengers but if you are dying on the side of the road, they will eat you?
 So much to learn and so many animals to see and meet.